 With new UX recruits, you need to dispel the tunnel vision related to beautiful, but totally unusable designs.
 Think: ‘how can I make this simpler?’
 Good design is all about clarity, removing or combining elements to make the information more concise and easier for the user to digest.

 Get students to evaluate a user interface and have them sketch out how they might adjust the content so it is more useful to the user.
 Then, get them to create a high-fidelity screen mockup to build out improvements to the navigation flow, like this:

 3— Teach beyond the curriculum with example-based learning

 When it comes to molding the UX designer mindset, you need to apply design thinking to real problems.

 Example-based learning is a valuable approach to teaching UX.
 Providing students with examples or case studies helps them internalize what they have learned – and important skill for UX designers who need to put themselves in their users’ shoes in order to create effective solutions.

 “You wouldn’t teach someone to be a carpenter by only teaching them about what a saw is – you want them to use that saw to create a table.”
 Chris Mears, The UX Review

 Example-based learning usually involves students receiving instructional explanations of new concepts followed by examples thereof.
 It’s a fail forward technique used by entrepreneurs, such as those looking to share in the Uber limelight including ‘Uber for Laundry’ and ‘Uber for Kids’.

 How to teach this:

 Designers tend to be visual thinkers, so don’t just talk UX war stories.
 Get some discussion going around real-world problems.
 Split students into pairs and perform user interviews, alternating between interviewer and interviewee.
 Then, decide who these problems might affect using user personas and map out potential solutions using user journeys.
-Use a user persona template to get started.

 4— Create a culture of collaboration